 What is Standard Deviation Anyway?

 In simple terms, standard deviation tells us how spread a set of data points is relative to their average (mean) in a given dataset.
-A low standard deviation is preferred as it tells us the data is more reliable as is clustered around the mean.
-In contrast, a high standard
+A low standard deviation is preferred as it tells us the data is more reliable as it is clustered around the mean.
+In contrast, a high standard deviation indicates the data points are spread over a wider range of values.

 The general notation for standard deviation is sd.
 However, standard deviation has two formulas (as well as two notations), depending on if the standard deviation is calculated for the whole population or a sample of it.